Cocolabs-SAS/cocorico/doc/migration.md

 - Updated Jquery to latest, node provided (1.11 to 3.5)
 - Used updated JCF, node provided (1.2.3 instead of 1.1.0)
 - Updated Bootstrap, node provided (4.5.3 instead of 3.2.0)
+- Updated cookies module, exposed by webpack
+- Jquery and Jquery-ui fully provided by webpack

 # Package replacements / removal
 - Removed mongo packages